3rdpartyeve/phealng/README.md

 PhealNG will be available as package 3rdpartyeve/phealng through packagist on composer http://getcomposer.org, if you don't know composer yet, now is a good time to read up on it.

+You can also download it from github, but life is so much easier with composer!

 ## PhealNG Usage